suriyun-production/mmorpg-kit-docs/docs/pages/031-server-config-files.md

 # Server Config Files

-From version 1.26 you will able to set configs via config files there are following config files:
+You can change config by config files, config files will be created automatically if it has not existed, you can see the list of all config keys [here](../pages/027-server-configs.md), there are following files:

+## Server Config
 *   ./config/serverConfig.json

+### Example Content
 ```
 {
   "databaseOptionIndex" : 1,